machinalis/iepy/docs/rules_tutorial.rst

 After that it comes the body of the function.
 Here it is constructed a regular expression.
 That needs to be returned by the function.
 This is not an ordinary regular expression, it uses `ReFO <https://github.com/machinalis/refo>`_.
-In ReFo you have to operate with objects that does some kind of check to the text segment.
+In ReFO you have to operate with objects that does some kind of check to the text segment.

 For our example, we've chosen to look for the *Was Born* relation.
 Particularly we look for the date of birth of a person when it is written like this: